Floss before or after brushing your teeth | How to floss

 Let us elaborate...

-Although there are a couple different opinions on this matter, the general consensus it's best to floss before brushing your teeth.
+Although there are a couple different opinions on this matter, the general consensus is it's best to floss before brushing your teeth.
 This is because the floss will remove any plaque or food (yuck!) wedged between your teeth, allowing you to more easily brush it away.
 Flossing before also helps fluoride (the part of the toothpaste that gives your teeth a protective coating) better reach the sides of your teeth previously covered before you flossed.

 The Argument For Flossing Afterwards